Migrating Target Rate Sensors To Target Timeframes#

 Configuring Octopus Energy data#

-Next, we'll need to get data from the Octopus Energy integration into the Target Timeframes integration.
-The recommended approach is an automation based on the available blueprint.
-This will track when the rate entities within the Octopus Energy integration update.
-Upon updating, it will then transform the rate data into the shape required by Target Timeframes and use the available service to add the rate data with the data source we just created.
+Next you need to create an automation using the blueprint you just imported.
+The automation will track when the rate entities within the Octopus Energy integration are updated and will then transform the rate data into the shape required by Target Timeframes and use the available service to add the rate data with the data source we just created.
 Each value

 in Target Timeframes will represent our rate in pounds/pence.